Worklytics/psoxy/docs/development/terraform-architecture.md

 Composition is the canonical terraform approach.

-3 approaches:
+Two approaches:

-1. composition, which is canonical terraform a. commented out
+1. composition, which is canonical terraform

+    a. commented out
     - validation
-   - instructions to explain to customers are more complex b. conditional : validation will work, but hacky 0 indexes around in places
+    - instructions to explain to customers are more complex

+    b. conditional: validation will work, but hacky 0 indexes around in places

-2. conditionals + variables pros:
+2. conditionals + variables

+    pros:
     - simplest for customers
-   - easiest to read/follow cons:
+    - easiest to read/follow

+   cons:
      - verbose interfaces
-   - brittle stacks (changing variable requires changing many in hierarch)
+     - brittle stacks (changing variable requires changing many in hierarchy)